mm80843/T3.5/Blueprint/PBN__Blueprint_3.md

 # __Indoor environmental quality ieq monitoring system__

+## Blueprint description

+Over the last years, and for several reasons, IEQ monitoring systems have become important for several reasons:
+•	 guaranteeing adequate air quality
+•	 ensuring thermal comfort for users
+•	 ensuring the users wellbeing
+•	 provide adequate natural or artificial lighting
+•	 ensuring that noise levels are not excessive
+•	 take measures to reduce energy consumption
+In this scenario, the application of IoT in this type of system enables the collection of data as well as the remote control of air systems.
+With this approach, an IoT architecture could be proposed that aims to monitor indoor air quality in buildings with high occupancy to reduce the risk of contamination.

 ## Capabilities of the blueprint

 The proposed architecture is based on several low-cost sensors for data acquisition and a single-board computer as coordinator, as well as on various communication technologies.
 The measured variables make it possible to identify unpleasant and potential risk situations and to take corrective measures.
 In addition, the system can use historical data to decide when to take certain actions.